xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/create-ediscoverycase-from--csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new EdiscoveryCase
+var requestBody = new Microsoft.Graph..Security.EdiscoveryCase
 {
 	DisplayName = "CONTOSO LITIGATION-005",
 	Description = "Project Bazooka",